 One thing I have noticed is that Rocksmith cannot tell the difference between certain things.
 Take accents for example.
 It does not know, or at least does not call you on, whether you have played a note extra hard.
 So when I did the practice track I pretty much did all the notes the same and it gave me 100%.

 I have also noticed that in the videos, they tend to finger the string as low down the fret as possible.
 Indeed, when you are on the first fret, if you do not finger it at the very bottom, Rocksmith will think you are playing an open string and say you missed the note.

 Another unfortunate reality of Rocksmith is that you get worse before you get better.
 At first you sound okay, because it is just giving you one note at a time.
 Then, as you move on, it gives you chords that you invariably miss at first, sounding like a cat being strangled.

 The skin on the end of my fretting hand is starting to build up, which I suppose is a good thing, but it makes my fingers more slippery on the strings.

 My last thing to moan about is the automatic difficultly adjustment.
 When you start it replaces the chords with a single note.
 I can do this.
 Then as you get better it replaces them with the actual chords.
 These I have not mastered yet.

 The problem is that when I miss all the chords it replaces them with the single notes again.
 So I then have to do the song a few times and nail it to get the chords back.
 Or go into riff repeater and manually set it to a higher difficultly level.

 This entry was posted on Thursday, January 9th, 2014 at 11:44 am and is filed under Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.